 Here's a sampling of what I've made so far:

 Yup, the old 'key to my heart' card.
-I didn't sell off all my keys - I know better than that.
-(By the way the keys I did sell went to the cafe at Black Squirrel Books to be used as part of their decor!).
-To get back to this card, I did keep a few on hand in case I had a brainstorm on recycling these (or upcycling - whatever).
-The paper is from some junk mail I keep getting from an insurance company.
+I recently decided to clear out my vintage keys but I did keep a few on hand in case I had a brainstorm for repurposing the keys.
+The paper I used is from some junk mail I keep getting from some insurance company.
 I added the message and that was about it.
 Oh, I stuck the key on with paper glue but need to get something sturdier as it (the key, I mean) keeps slipping!

-I have a hoard of old stamps that I've got - see, I just can't throw anything away!!
+I have a hoard of old stamps and used these to make a card!
 Anyway, this one goes to my daughter who is the queen of my heart.
 The little guy who is the king is getting a few pop-up cards that I made after reading a book on how to make these.
 But - I digress and will post later this week.

 To make this card, I just arranged the stamps on a piece of card paper, cut out a heart on another piece of cardstock and voila - a card was